 OJP will require each award recipient to submit regular performance reports that communicate progress toward achieving the goals and objectives identified in [Program Goals and Objectives](#).
-Applicants can visit [OJP's performance measurement page](#) at ojp.gov/performance for more information on performance measurement activities.
+Applicants can visit [OJP's performance measurement page](#) at [ojp.gov/performance](http://ojp.gov/performance) for more information on performance measurement activities.

-A list of performance measure questions for this funding opportunity can be found [here](#).
+A list of performance measure questions for this NOFO can be found can be found at [Performance Measures](#).
 OJJDP will provide further guidance on performance measures and the post-award submission process to successful awardees.